arshadmehmood118/arshadmehmood118.github.io/_talks/speaker.md

 location: "TBD"
 ---

-Interested in having me speak at your upcoming event or conference?
+Interested in having me speak at your upcoming event, departmental seminar or conference?

 Who am I?
 - Data Scientist in the travel tech industry